Package 'correspondenceTables'

 Tables

-A string of type character containing the name of a csv file which contains the names of the files that contain the classifications and the intermediate correspondence tables (see "Details" below).
+A string of type character containing the name of a csv file which contains the names of the files that contain the classifications and the intermediate correspondence tables OR a list of vectors with the names of the dataframes classifications and the intermediate correspondence tables (see "Details" below).

 Reference